stashapp/stash-box/README.md

 # Bare-metal install

 Stash-box supports macOS, Windows, and Linux.
-Releases are coming soon.
+Releases for Windows and Linux can be found [here](https://github.com/stashapp/stash-box/releases).

 ## Initial setup